osisoft/PI-Adapter/V1/Configuration/System components configuration.md

     **Note:** A unique ComponentId is necessary for each component in the system.
 This example uses the ComponentId Modbus1 since it is the first Modbus TCP adapter to be added.

 2. Save the file.
 For example, *AddComponent.json*.
-3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute either a `POST` or `PUT` command to their appropriate endpoint.
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to run either a `POST` or `PUT` command to their appropriate endpoint.

     **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.

     - **POST** endpoint: `http://localhost:5590/api/v1/configuration/system/components`

         Example using `curl`:

         **Note:** Run this command from the same directory where the file is located.

         ```bash
         curl -d "@AddComponent.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/system/components"
         ```

     - **PUT** endpoint: `http://localhost:5590/api/v1/configuration/system/components/<componentId>`

         Example using `curl`:

         **Note:** Run this command from the same directory where the file is located.

         ```bash
         curl -d "@AddComponent.json" -H "Content-Type: application/json" -X PUT "http://localhost:5590/api/v1/configuration/system/components/Modbus1"
         ```

     After the curl command completes successfully, you can configure or use the new component.

 ### Update system components